OUCHUNYU/framewut/README.md

 ```
 # gevent
-Requests/sec:  12157.01
+Requests/sec:  12180.94

 # synchronous wsgi
-Requests/sec:    823.07
+Requests/sec:    823.69
 ```

-More interestingly, running the plain WSGI code unmodified with a *Meinheld* worker is actually noticeably *better* than gevent:
+Perhaps even more interesting, running the plain WSGI code unmodified with a *Meinheld* worker is actually noticeably better than gevent:

 ```
 # gevent
-Requests/sec:  12157.01
+Requests/sec:  12180.94

 # wsgi with meinheld workder
-Requests/sec:  61283.44
+Requests/sec:  54377.05
 ```

 However, it should be noted that *Meinheld* is also an event loop based server.

 ### 2. The real world
-In our *sleep* tests, where we use `time.sleep` on an endpoint, gevent definitely makes a difference over the other configurations:
+In our *sleep* tests, where we use `time.sleep` on an endpoint, gevent really outpaces the other configurations:

 ```
 # gevent
-Requests/sec:   1947.02
+Requests/sec:   1939.15

 # synchronous wsgi
-Requests/sec:     98.46
+Requests/sec:     97.54
 ```

 However, when we do something that's more like what we'd actually do in real life, the results, are, well more interesting.
 In the following tests, the endpoint we hit makes a request of its own against a real, remote endpoint.

-(There's a bit of a caveat I should mention regarding the below requests tests.
-In observing multiple runs, I've noticed that the results are a bit unpredictable.
-While I chose a remote endpoint -- a 404 on Google -- that I feel should be relatively stable/responsive, other factors like network come into play here.)

 Basically, sync and async seem to fare about the same.

 ```
 # gevent
-Requests/sec:     86.83
+Requests/sec:    131.75

 # synchronous wsgi
-Requests/sec:    105.78
+Requests/sec:    110.45
 ```

 When you change to an async *requests* library (we're using the FuturesSession library), things look better:

 ```
 # gevent
-Requests/sec:    226.57
+Requests/sec:    252.03

 # synchronous wsgi
-Requests/sec:    197.75
+Requests/sec:    252.56

 # wsgi with meinheld worker
-Requests/sec:    211.04
+Requests/sec:    257.28
 ```

 But notice that things look better all around.
 I.e. the framework in this case doesn't seem to make much difference.
 Switching to an async requests library *does* seem to matter though.

 ### 3. CPU
-If you add in a CPU intenstive task, things will get blocked, especially in an event loop.
+If you add in a CPU intenstive task, things will get blocked, even in an event loop.
 Another case where sync and async have essentially attained parity.

 ```
 # gevent
-Requests/sec:    208.45
+Requests/sec:    193.77

 # synchronous wsgi
-Requests/sec:    229.23
+Requests/sec:    214.86
 ```